-- 3,573,266 shares of common stock issuable upon exercise of options outstanding as of June 30, 2017, at a weighted-average exercise price of \$14.17 per share; - · 1,200,949 shares of common stock issuable upon the vesting of restricted share units; - 4,139,236 shares of common stock reserved for future issuance under stock-based compensation plans, including 1,139,236 shares of common stock reserved for issuance under our 2011 Equity Incentive Plan, and any future automatic increase in shares reserved for issuance under such plan, 2,000,000 shares of common stock reserved for issuance under our 2017 Inducement Award Plan, and 1,000,000 shares of common stock reserved for issuance under our 2017 Employee Stock Purchase Plan; and
+- · 2,026,936 shares of common stock issuable upon exercise of options outstanding as of December 31, 2019, at a weighted-average exercise price of \$7.78 per share; - · 2,550,880 shares of common stock issuable upon the vesting of restricted stock units with service-only vesting conditions outstanding as of December 31, 2019; - 610,669 shares of common stock issuable upon the vesting of restricted stock units with performance conditions outstanding as of December 31, 2019;

-• the shares of common stock reserved for issuance upon conversion of our 2.75% Senior Convertible Notes due 2034.
+- 5,713,341 shares of common stock reserved for future issuance under stock-based compensation plans, including 5,312,076 shares of common stock reserved for issuance under our 2011 Equity Incentive Plan and 401,265 shares of common stock reserved for issuance under our 2017 Employee Stock Purchase Plan; - · the shares of common stock reserved for issuance upon conversion of our 2014 Notes; and - the shares of common stock reserved for issuance upon conversion of our 2019 Notes.

-To the extent that any options are exercised, new equity incentive awards are issued under our equity incentive plans, additional shares of common stock are sold under our employee stock purchase plan, our 2.75% Senior Convertible Notes convert to common stock, or we otherwise issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.
+To the extent that any options are exercised, new equity incentive awards are issued under our equity incentive plans, additional shares of common stock are sold under our employee stock purchase plan, our 2014 Notes convert to common stock, our 2019 Notes convert to common stock, or we otherwise issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.